 - The blog Balancing It All While Homeschooling 6 has a great, well-sorted guide to all the journals – which are secular and which aren’t, which are for what grade level, which cover what topics, you name it!

-Other than linking to these journals using Amazon affiliate links above, I just want to make it clear that we’re not affiliated with these in any way – we just think they’re cool, and it seemed like a fun, different thing to do as Sarah decides where she wants to go from here!
+Other than linking to these journals using Amazon affiliate links above, I just want to make it clear that we’re not affiliated with these in any way – we just think they’re cool, and it seemed like a fun, different thing to do as Ashar decides where he wants to go from here!

 Here’s the fun part: getting to see our lists of topics!
-Sarah’s first nine topics to explore are:
+Ashar’s first nine topics to explore are:

 - Hamilton (Mostly the musical, to some extent the person.)